platipusica/Cohorts/README.md

 Welcome!

-This is the Application run on Heroku for managing staff training developed with Jam.py Application Builder:
+This is the Application hosted on Heroku for managing staff training, developed with Jam.py Application Builder:

 https://cohortstraining.herokuapp.com/